charnad/viktoras.de/source/_posts/2023-01-04-complexity-competence-ratio.md

 This way, low complexity means the project is small, easy to handle, even if the underlying business logic may not be trivial.
 High complexity means it's too much to deal with, and you start sweating trying to change even the littlest of things.

-Competence is a loosely defined term, since it's always relative.
+Competence is a loosely defined term, since it's relative to the undertaking.
 Some developer may be competent enough to accomplish a given task quickly, effectively, with long-term working result.
 A different developer may struggle to deliver the same level of result, due to lacking technical skills, domain knowledge or even plainly prudence.
 We can broadly define three categories on the competence axis: lacking competence, average competence and expert competence.
-A lacking competence does not necessarily mean you didn't know better, it could also mean you didn't do better for whatever reason it might be.
-In other words, it can be characterized as quality of work.

 Now, combining these categories, we get a complexity / competence matrix.
 Each cell describes, how a software project may look like at this level of complexity and developer's competence.
 During a project's lifetime it can, of course, go through different stages.
 Some are more stable, and some are transitional.